Ramirez-rz/omega/README.md

    In the security part, we split it by subtopics, depending on the type of functionality we want to protect.

-    In the deep-level:
-        Plaid handles all, such as the financial security, like encrypted connections with banks, authentication with financial institutions, and protection of user credentials.

-    In the app:
     We focus on ensuring secure user interaction and decision-making at every step:

     Access and Authentication:
         - To enter the app, users must verify their identity using PIN, or password (Depending on the device, you can use Face ID.), this ensures that only authorized users can view or manage their connected financial accounts.